WALI: 2000s

-In March 2002, station owner Walter E. Hooper III reached an agreement to sell WDNT to Chattanooga-based Brewer Broadcasting through its J.L.
-Brewer Broadcasting of Cleveland, LLC, subsidiary.
-The FCC approved the sale on May 20, 2002, and the formal consummation of the deal took place on July 1, 2002.
+In March 2002, station owner Walter E. Hooper III reached an agreement to sell WDNT to Chattanooga-based Brewer Broadcasting through its subsidiary, J.L.
+Brewer Broadcasting of Cleveland, LLC.
+The FCC approved the sale on May 20, 2002, and the deal was formally consummated on July 1, 2002.

-Because the land where the station's broadcast tower was located was sold to another party in a separate transaction, the station applied to the FCC for a construction permit to relocate their transmitter to a new location nearby in November 2002.
+Because the land where the station's broadcast tower was located was sold to another party in a separate transaction, the station applied to the FCC for a construction permit to relocate its transmitter to a nearby site in November 2002.
 The FCC granted the permit on February 19, 2003, with a scheduled expiration date of February 19, 2006.
-Construction and testing were completed in December 2003 so the station applied for a new broadcast license to cover these changes.
+Construction and testing were completed in December 2003, so the station applied for a new broadcast license to cover these changes.
 The FCC issued the new license on October 17, 2004.

 After nearly 50 years of continuous operation as "WDNT", the new owners had the station's call sign changed to "WALV" on February 2, 2006, as part of a complicated call sign shuffle among Brewer Broadcasting radio stations.
 The change was very short-lived as the station was reassigned the "WDNT" call sign by the FCC on February 26, 2006.

 In December 2007, Brewer Broadcasting agreed to sell WDNT to Whitfield Communications through a subsidiary known as East Tennessee Radio Group III, L.P.
 The sale was part of a four station deal valued at $1,865,000 for the stations' broadcast licenses plus an additional $835,000 for the real estate including studio buildings, station offices, and the WDNT transmitter tower location for a total price of $2.7 million.
 The three sister stations in the deal were WBAC (1340 AM, Cleveland, Tennessee); WXQK (970 AM, Spring City, Tennessee); and WAYA (93.9 FM, Spring City, Tennessee).
 The FCC approved the group sale on January 31, 2008, and the deal was formally consummated on May 30, 2008.

 At the time of the sale, all three of the AM stations were simulcasting a news/talk radio format from studios in Cleveland, Tennessee.
 Programming included a local morning show plus syndicated conservative talk hosts including Rush Limbaugh and Sean Hannity.
 The only time during the week that the stations did not share a program stream was on Sunday mornings when each broadcast a different local church service.
 While the sale was pending, Whitfield Communications began operating the station group under a local marketing agreement on December 1, 2007.
 On January 12, 2008, WDNT and its sister stations became part-time affiliates of the Fox Sports Radio network, airing sports programming from midnight to 6 a.m. and 6 p.m. to midnight each weekday plus additional programming on Saturday and Sunday.